jccheng-hub/PDchain/README.md

 > [!IMPORTANT]
 > This repository's installation script will automatically pull PyRosetta as a dependency.
 While the original code in this repository is open-source, PyRosetta is not free for commercial use (free for academic, non-profit, and government institutions).
 Please ensure you are not violating PyRosetta's terms of service by having the appropriate license before running this repository's installation script.

-Once you have pixi installed, run the following commands to download the repository, then navigate into it.
+Once you have pixi installed, run the following to download the repository and navigate into it.

 ```
 git clone --recurse-submodules https://github.com/jccheng-hub/PDchain.git && cd PDchain